 Students with only Merit Scholarships, Talent Scholarships, Honors Program, or a combination of the three, must only complete the Muhlenberg Scholarship and Aid application.
 This is to update personal contact information and establish FERPA contacts.
 Students’ continued eligibility for merit awards and honors programs will automatically be determined.

 Merit based aid, Talent Scholarships, and Honors Program awards remain the same every year as long as you maintain the minimum cumulative GPA required to maintain these scholarships.
 (For example, for Merit Scholarships: first year students need a 2.5 cumulative by the end of the year and a 3.0 cumulative every year after).
 Talent Scholarships and Honors Program eligibility is determined by the head of the program.

 Need-based financial aid awards are recalculated every year.

 Students are eligible for their Federal Direct Student Loan every year upon filing the FAFSA.
 Freshmen are eligible for a total $5,500 loan, sophomores a total $6,500 loan, and juniors and seniors a total $7,500 loan each year.

 Students may also look into alternative loans in order to finance the rest of their education.
 We cannot recommend any lenders, however, you may Google “Student Alternative Loans” and do research on your own.
-Once you find a few lenders you are interested in, we would be more than happy to help answer your questions.
+Once you find a few lenders in which you are interested, we would be more than happy to help answer your questions.
 The student will need a credit worthy co-signer in order to apply for these loans.

-A: It is asked that you be an active participant in the life of that department or program (i.e.: take a class once a year, participate in a group ensemble, ect.)
+No, you must not be a major in that discipline in order to maintain your talent scholarship.
+It is asked that you be an active participant in the life of that department or program (i.e.: take a class once a year, participate in a group ensemble, etc).